rogeriochaves/spades/README.md

 # Contributing

 Just by using the framework and giving feedbacks you'll be helping a lot!
-You can give suggestions or report bugs on the [issues page](https://github.com/rogeriochaves/elm-on-rails/issues).
+You can give suggestions or report bugs on the [issues page](https://github.com/rogeriochaves/spades/issues).

-If you want to contribute with Elm on Rails development, take a look on the [existing issues](https://github.com/rogeriochaves/elm-on-rails/issues) and read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you want to contribute with Spades development, take a look on the [existing issues](https://github.com/rogeriochaves/spades/issues) and read the [CONTRIBUTING.md](CONTRIBUTING.md) file.